Occupation: IT Project Manager

 I dipped by toe in the water in 2011 to see what I was capable of after my first sub 3 marathon.
 It was the Marriott’s Way Ultra (36m), a low key free event on my main training route at that time in Norwich.
 Beginners luck saw me win the event and set a new course record, which fortuitously stood for 5 years before being beaten in 2016.

 When or where (at which events) are we most likely to see you?

 Any Ultra’s really but usually 100 mile plus.
-I love Spartathlon of course, the Canal series and although I have aspirations to tackle other classics like Lakeland 100, Western States or indeed the US Grand Slam, cost rules out the latter.
+I love Spartathlon of course, the Canal series and although I have aspirations to tackle other classics like Badwater, Western States or indeed the US Grand Slam, cost rules out most.

-I ventured into the 24hr track race arena over last few years debuting at Barcelona in December 2016 and since completed Energia 24 (Belfast) and Athens 24hr.
-I’ll be returning to Belfast in June 2019.
+I ventured into the 24hr track race arena over last few years debuting at Barcelona in December 2016 and since completed Energia 24 (Belfast), Athens 24hr and most recently Gloucester 24hr.

 Events like UTMB, Spine, MDS or other multi day events don’t currently appeal to me.
 I prefer pure non-stop running events tackled without the aid of poles.